-3. Items of value given to an official's or in employee's spouse or family member are attributable to the official or employee, except the item is not attributable if an independent business, family, or social relationship exists between the donor and the spouse or family member.
+Seattle Mutual Code ELECTION 3.
+Items of value given to an official's or i employee's spouse or family member are attributable to the official or employee, except the item is not attributable if an independent business, to family, or social relationship exists between the donor and the spouse or family member.